-''' action, "conn_state", "conn_state_meaning" dropped,S0, "Connection attempt seen, no reply." allowed,S1, "Connection established, not terminated." allowed,SF, "Normal establishment and termination." blocked,REJ, "Connection attempt rejected." allowed,S2, "Connection established and close attempt by originator seen (but no reply from respondence), "Connection established and close attempt by responder seen (but no reply from originallowed,RSTO, "Connection established, originator aborted (sent a RST)." allowed,RSTR, "Established, responder aborted." dropped,RSTOSO, "Originator sent a SYN followed by a RST, we never saw a SYN-ACK from the respondence of the synthesis of the respondence of the synthesis of the respondence of the '''
+''' action,"conn_state","conn_state_meaning" dropped,S0,"Connection attempt seen, no reply." allowed,S1,"Connection established, not terminated." allowed,SF,"Normal establishment and termination." blocked,REJ,"Connection attempt rejected." allowed,S2,"Connection established and close attempt by originator seen (but no reply from respc allowed,S3,"Connection established and close attempt by responder seen (but no reply from origin allowed,RSTO,"Connection established, originator aborted (sent a RST)." allowed,RSTR,"Established, responder aborted." dropped,RSTOS0,"Originator sent a SYN followed by a RST, we never saw a SYN-ACK from the responder dropped,RSTRH,"Responder sent a SYN ACK followed by a RST, we never saw a SYN from the (purported) dropped,SHR,"Originator sent a SYN followed by a FIN, we never saw a SYN ACK from the responder ( dropped,SHR,"Responder sent a SYN ACK followed by a FIN, we never saw a SYN from the originator. allowed,OTH,"No SYN seen, just midstream traffic (a 'partial connection' that was not later close. '''